 As a shooter’s second body for Canon cameras

 The EOS M6 has a sophisticated control scheme, even a thobeingmpact camera.
 There are two command dials: one around the shutter button and the other around the four-way controller on the back of the device.
 Only the manual exposure mode uses the dial on the back of the camera; users can select which dial performs which function.

 Importantly, it provides about as much flexibility and customizability as a photography enthusiast who is used to working with bigger DSLRs might want.

-There is also a third dial that may be found underneath the exposure compensation dial in a pretty orderly fashion.
-It is possible to adjust its function independently for Av/Tv/P and manual movie modes, which allows it to manage ISO, white balance, AF technique, metering, and drive mode.
+A third dial may be found underneath the exposure compensation dial in a pretty orderly fashion.
+It is possible to adjust its function independently for Av/Tv/P and manual movie modes, which allows it to manage ISO, white balance, AF technique, metering, and driveway.
 In M mode, you may also set it to control either the shutter speed or aperture, making the more fussy dial on the back face of the camera unnecessary.

 During our testing of the M5, we had this issue frequently whenever we used the touch screen to try to shoot at a low aperture or select an AF point.
-Therefore, the M6 will be the camera that will make it simpler to locate intriguing vistas, since there will be no hassles associated with utilizing the screen in any posture… So, virtually any position would do.
+Therefore, the M6 will be the camera that will make it simpler to locate intriguing vistas since there will be no hassles associated with utilizing the screen in any posture… So, virtually any position would do.

-Size is a consideration for many people, particularly video bloggers and people who produce their own movies.
-Their ideal camera should be lightweight and able to automatically handle all of the critical points of good footage to anyone creating content, including exposure, focus, and stabilization.
+Size is a consideration for many people, particularly video bloggers and people who produce their movies.
+Their ideal camera should be lightweight and able to automatically handle all of the critical points of good footage for anyone creating content, including exposure, focus, and stabilization.
 For them, less equipment means they can focus more on living whatever lifestyle they’re documenting, such as riding a motorized skateboard.